Degenerative Vitreous Syndrome

 - Benign Vitreous Floaters – particles that float in the vitreous gel, casting a shadow on the retina.
 May appear as spots, strings, or cobwebs.
 Usually transparent.
 Normally associated with the aging process.
 Temporary effect.

 - Symptomatic Vitreous Floaters or Vitreous Opacities – sudden appearance of multiple floaters, particularly dark appearing floaters may be an indication of a more serious condition.
 Dark floaters alone or combined with flashes of light may warn of a torn retina threatening retinal detachment.
 Large amounts of dark floaters or cobwebs in the vision suggest the possibility of a vitreous hemorrhage.
 If this is the type of symptom you are experiencing it is essential to see an eye specialist immediately to rule out or treat vision threatening problems.
 May occur at any age but more commonly seen in older adults.

 - Degenerative Vitreous Syndrome (DVS) – occurs in later adult life.
 Persistent visual interference that does not subside over months.
 May impair the ability to read, use a computer or drive.
 May even appear in the peripheral vision giving the sensation of someone or something approaching from behind or from the side.
 Efforts to temporarily alleviate visual interference include blinking the eye, rubbing the eyes, closing one eye or moving the head.
 These maneuvers only give short windows of visual clarity.
 The constant struggle to achieve adequate visual transparency for some people comes to impact their emotional and physical resilience as well.
-The impact is more challenging for some high quality detail visual requirements, particularly in dynamic settings, for instance performing music from sheet music.
+The impact is more challenging for some high quality detail visual requirements, particularly in dynamic settings, for instance performing music from a score.